macs3-project/MACS/INSTALL.md

 the folder you specified previously through `python3 -m env` command.

 Then under the command line, type `pip install macs2`.
-PyPI will install Numpy automatically if it is absent.
+PyPI will install Cython and Numpy automatically when necessary.

 To upgrade MACS2, type `pip install --upgrade macs2`.
 It will check currently installed MACS2, compare the version with the one on PyPI